zendframework/zendframework/README.md

   - Some browser/web server combingations set SERVER_NAME to the IPv6 address,
     and enclose it in brackets.
 The PhpEnvironment\Request object now correctly detects such situations.
+  - The Socket client will only fallback to SSLv3 if the ssltransport configuration key is not set (instead of also allowing SSLv2).
 - Zend\I18n\Translator
   - Loader\LoaderInterface was splitted into Loader\FileLoaderInterface and
     Loader\RemoteLoaderInterface.
 The latter one will be used in ZF 2.1 for